 Inventory Management

 Keeping track of your store’s item stock is a bread-and-butter function that every business needs to fulfill.
 This is especially important if your store has multiple locations or if you are aiming to go into multichannel selling.
-All cloud-based POS systems can track inventory quantities and update information in real time, whereas only some ECRs can perform this at a basic level—for example, the SAM4S ER-180U can use the information from its electronic journal to do a rudimentary form of inventory tracking.
+All cloud-based POS systems can track inventory quantities and update information in real time, whereas only some ECRs can perform this at a basic level—for example, a cash register with an electronic journal will be able to do a rudimentary form of inventory tracking.

 Tax Calculations & Reporting